Crispy, juicy, delicious fried shrimp seasoned to perfection. The perfect appetizer for birthday and cocktail parties.

 - Panko Breadcrumbs: Panko breadcrumbs leave a very crunchy exterior.
 This is probably the most common breading used for fried shrimp.

-- Other options: You can use cornmeal, although that’s not common, or you can grind up your favorite bag of chips and coat the shrimp with that if you want.
+- Other options:Â You can use cornmeal, although that’s not common, or you can grind up your favorite bag of chips or crackers and coat the shrimp with that if you want.
 What you coat them with is up to you.
 Experiment and have fun.

 Preheating the oil

-Keys to crispy tender shrimp
+Keys to crispy, tender shrimp

-- High heat: Frying them at a high temperature gets them crispy fast, which is what you want because if you fry them for too long, AGAIN, you will dry them out and ruin the texture.
-3-4 mins over high heat is the key for crispy, tender shrimp.
+- High heat:Â Frying them at a high temperature gets them crispy fast, which is what you want because if you fry them for too long, AGAIN, you will dry them out and ruin the texture.

 How to make crispy fried shrimp